-These days, children will be looking for something modern that suits their needs and aptitude at using the latest technology.
+These days, kids will be looking for something modern that suits their needs and aptitude at using the latest technology especially when they get back to school.
 The youngest generations spend the most time browsing the internet on their phones, so you’ll want to purchase a device that enables them to do this effectively and safely.
-With this in mind, you should try to find a device that will be the best option for your child.
-Check out our handy guide below to give you an idea of which mobile phones to consider for your child:
+With this in mind, you should try to find a device that will be the best option for your child, their age and ultimately what they want to use it for.

 Kids communicate with their friends on social networks, and many will have had access to the web in one form or another, either through a household desktop computer or a tablet.
 Nowadays, a phone is more personal.
 It's taken with them wherever they go, and children have some inherent responsibility in terms of keeping it charged, switched on when it needs to be and switched off (or on silent) when appropriate.

 As many experts and the parents here at Compare and Recycle agree, your child might not need a phone until they start being more independent, travelling to school by themselves, visiting friends or staying at after school clubs, and this would usually be around secondary school.

 With all the choice in the world available, it can be a bit of a minefield.
 So, narrowing down your options is a good place to start.
 This will depend on your child’s age too: